 Once upon a time I was the most insecure person I knew.
 I saw people around me who appeared to say and do whatever they wanted without a second thought.
 I dreamed of that, that no matter where I was or who I was with I could speak up when I had something to say.
 I could go out and dance and not care about how people perceived me.
-I could wear clothes that I loved and do my make up how I wanted and not care because I liked it.
+I could wear clothes that I loved and do my makeup how I wanted and not care because I liked it.
 I thought that one day I would wake up and be confident but nothing in life works like that.
 Like everything else, you have to put in effort in order to see results because nothing changes unless you change it.
 So I did.
 I’m not saying I’m not insecure anymore but my confidence and self love has boosted in ways I never thought they would.

 It sounds simple but nothing in life is that easy.
 I had to figure out what my insecurity was linked to.
-What I found were things I could remember from my past that manifested their way into my present, from thinking I was a cute kid to thinking I wasn’t because of my weight and never really recovering, to being told I was being too loud by my friends one too many times.
+What I found were things I could remember from my past that manifested their way into my present, from thinking I was a cute kid to thinking I wasn’t because of my weight and never really recovering, to being told I was being too loud by my colleagues one too many times.
 This turned me into a quiet little girl with a lack of confidence.
 Not only did I discover this but I constantly found myself comparing myself to others, wondering what it would be like if I had a different body, if I had different personality traits, if I wore my hair a different way, if my skin looked different, etc. etc.

 A lesson I learned was that I am so used to myself I never recognized the things that make me unique.
 I got so used to who I am, I underappreciated myself.
 I considered that something I hated about myself someone else wish they had.
 The things about myself I was used to other people may find new and beautiful.
 I never thought about why I did the things I did; it was just who I was.
 It took a while for me to understand that things I did others wouldn’t and vice versa.
 When people would compliment me or tell me things about myself it always made me smile but I thought they were just saying something to be nice and I couldn’t understand why in the world they would think that.
 People tell you a lot of positive things about yourself you can learn from you just have to take it to heart.

-It’s important to know that unfortunately a lot of people are insecure about themselves, some of whom I never would’ve never guessed.
+It’s important to know that a lot of people are insecure about themselves, some of whom you never would’ve never guessed.
 You can’t always tell someone’s insecure just by looking at them.
 That being said it never hurts to hype people up, to compliment them on something about themselves or reach out when they make you feel a certain way.
 Like people say, something that doesn’t require a second thought may turn someone’s mood around, give them something beneficial to think about.

 Your thoughts and your mindset can be your biggest strength or your biggest weakness.
 You have to catch yourself when you think something bad about yourself.
 You’re the only inside your head; you’re the only one who can stop yourself and turn the thought around before you start to take it seriously.
 Learn to compliment yourself on a daily basis.
 At first you may not believe it but one day you’ll realize you are right.
 Don’t be afraid to vent to others when you feel like you’re not enough.
 Holding everything in was my favorite coping mechanism until I realized it was ruining my life and my confidence.
 Your true friends will knock some damn sense into you.
 I guarantee you are selling yourself short and you are more stunning than you think.
 Anyone who thinks otherwise isn’t worth your time.